 - Could BCAs establish on flower tissues, and then colonise surfaces of developing fruit to reduce infection by M. laxa?

-- Does a successful control of blossom wilt, together with reduction in primary inoculum, significantly reduce infection of fruit near harvest?
+- Does a successful control of blossom wilt, together with a reduction in the primary inoculum, significantly reduce infection of fruit near harvest

 - Could BCAs be used together to improve biocontrol efficacy?